jcrogomez/biblioteca-ecolistico/collections/matematicas/books/978-1-61427-304-2/index.md

 ---
 layout: book
 collection: matematicas
-title: "Elements of the Theory of Functions and Functional Analysis, Volume 1"
+title: "Elements of the Theory of Functions and Functional Analysis, Vols 1 & 2"
 id: 978-1-61427-304-2
 author: "A. N. Kolmogorov, S. V. Fomin"
 isbn13: 978-1-61427-304-2